Hi Tommo - here are three options you might want to consider

 I vouch for Paul Robert Shayo's tour company.
 While on the budget side, It was extremely professional.
 Great service and guides.
 Excellent food daily and very accommodating.
 I did the Rongai route with my own gear.
 I left Tanzania not only having climbed Kilimanjaro, but the Paul's crew became my friends .

 Why budget?
 Because you don't have a porter carrying a table for your meals nor others carrying a port-a-potty for your needs.
 Don't pay a middle man.
-Hire local and tip your crew what they deserve. over 6 years ago
+Hire local and tip your crew what they deserve. about 7 years ago

 Cheapest Travel Company to book cheap Kilimanjaro climb in 2018